 - To bake the cookies, thaw the heart cookie log on the counter just until you can easily slice it with a sharp knife.
 Slice each cookie to about ¼” thickness.

-When the sliced cookies are lined up on the cookie sheet, use a toothpick to poke holes around the scalloped edge to make a lace border.
+When the sliced cookies are lined up on the cookie sheet, use a toothpick to pierce holes around the scalloped edge to make a lace border.
 Then bake the cookies at 300°F for about 15 – 18 minutes.

 I wanted to tie a bow but I couldn’t find any gift ribbon at hand.
 I happened to have some ribbon in my sewing box meant for shoes, so that’s what I used in this picture.

 One recipe will make about 24 pink lace heart cookies.

 I love hearts.
 I would bake anything heart-shaped all year long if I had the time.

 I didn’t pierce holes in all of the cookies for the sake of variety (actually, I forgot to poke the holes and only realized it when the first cookie sheet was already in the oven).